Delaware River: Pollution

 The Delaware River has been attached to areas of high pollution.
 The Delaware River in 2012 was named the 5th most polluted river in the United States, explained by PennEnvironment and Environment New Jersey.
 The activist groups claim that there is about 7–10 million pounds of toxic chemicals flowing through the waterways due to dumping by DuPont Chambers Works.
 PennEnvironment also claims that the pollutants in the river can cause birth defects, infertility among women, and have been linked to cancer.

 In 2015, the EPA saw the Delaware River as a concern for mass pollution especially in the Greater Philadelphia and Chester, Pennsylvania area.
 The EPA was involved after accusations that the river met standards made illegal by the Clean Water Act.
 In complying with the Clean Water Act, the EPA involved the Delaware County Regional Water Authority (DELCORA) where they set up a plan to spend around $200 million to help rid the waterway of about 740 million gallons of sewage and pollution.
 DELCORA was also fined about $1.4 million for allowing the Delaware River to have so much pollution residing in the river in the first place and for not complying with the Clean Water Act.

-The Clean Water Act explains the importance of low pollution for human and species health.
-One of the sectors in the Clean Water Act explains how conditions of the river should be stable enough for human fishing and swimming.
-Even though the river has had success with the cleanup of pollution, the Delaware River still does not meet that standard of swimmable or fishable conditions in the Philadelphia/ Chester region.
+Part of the Clean Water Act explains how conditions of the river should be stable enough for human fishing and swimming.
+Even though the river has had success with the cleanup of pollution, the Delaware River still does not meet that standard of swimmable or fishable conditions in the Philadelphia/Chester region.

+In March 2023, a pipe rupture at a Trinseo chemical plant in Bristol, Pennsylvania, released over 8,000 gallons of latex finishing material into the Otter Creek tributary, leading to a water advisory in Philadelphia.